-This is kind of a made-up game my daughter learned from some kids in our neighborhood.
+This is a made-up game my daughter learned from some kids in our neighborhood.
 They would do different tasks and then time themselves doing it.

-Things like, ‘Skip to this tree, then hop 5 times, crab walk 10 steps, then run back to start.’
-My kids aren’t quite as elaborate as that, but they still have fun with it.
+Things like, ‘Skip to this tree, then hop five times, crab walk ten steps, then run back to start.’
+My kids aren’t quite as elaborate as that, but they still enjoy it.

-Usually, my kids are just hopping 5 times, then doing a somersault or something.
-But, it keeps them busy, and they love trying new things.
+Usually, my kids are just hopping five times, then doing a somersault or something.
+But, it keeps them busy, and toddlers and preschoolers always love trying new things.